erotourtes/SelfAssessment/Skills/NodeJS.md

   - SSL certificates: 👂heard
   - Protocol agnostic approach
 - Technique and tools
-  - Native test runner
+  - Native test runner: 🖐️used
   - Logging: 🖐️used
   - Application configuring: 🖐️used
   - Testing: 🖐️used
   - CI/CD: 👂heard
   - Readable: 🖐️used
   - Writable: 🎓known
-  - Transform
+  - Transform: 🎓known
-  - back pressure
+  - back pressure: 🎓known
-  - Buffer: 👂heard
+  - Buffer: 🎓known
   - Console: 🖐️used
   - Inspector: 🖐️used
   - Reliability: 🎓known